aaqibzee/MagniCMS/README.md

 2) Open the project in Visual Studio (Must be opened as Administrator)
 3) Build the main solution and let the Nuget restore the packages
-4) Set "EnvironmentSetter" as startup project and run the solution
+4) Set "EnvironmentSetter" as a startup project and run the solution
-5) The program will take care of setting up everything and it will launch applicatoin in the browser
+5) The program will take care of setting up everything and it will launch application in the browser

 # Setup guidelines (To contribute as a developer):